-An important factor was that the national stock of human (entrepreneurial) capital could not be fully used in the official economy.
-The planned system lacked appropriate incentives for that - for example, higher returns on its higher endowments were not a significant part of the official remuneration system.
-Therefore business skills remained largely outside the nomenklatura, where they were used either in retail trafficking or in an informal system of providing friends with do-it-yourself services or items in exchange for services and goods in kind.
+An important factor was that it was impossible to make use of the complete national stock of human (entrepreneurial) capital.
+The command system lacked the appropriate incentives for this - for example, higher returns on its higher endowments were not a significant part of the official remuneration system.
+Therefore, business skills were for the most part not an attribute of the nomenklatura, but were used either in retail trafficking or in an informal system of providing friends with 'do-it-yourself' services or items in exchange for services and goods in kind.
 The entrepreneurial skills of the shadow economy were often frittered away by high transaction costs on the exchange side and by limited access to technology.
 Nevertheless, these activities were a valuable form of entrepreneurial training that could be useful once small business was liberalised.
-Due to internal barriers, which varied in nature between sectors and regions, the legacy of capitalist entrepreneurship in communist countries was spread asymmetrically throughout society.
+Owing to internal barriers, which varied in nature between sectors and regions, the legacy of capitalist entrepreneurship in communist countries was spread asymmetrically throughout society.
 This had a serious impact later on.

 The legacy of 'communist entrepreneurship' affected state bureaucrats and party apparatchiks (together the 'nomenklatura'), who also had to invent the most bizarre tricks in order to force the unviable system of central command to perform.
-It was not altruism, but a motive for achieving their private 'residual claimancy' (i.e. rents), which actually brought their activity close to entrepreneurship.
-The Brezhnevian style of corporate management required personal initiative and innovation, however absurd they were in both process and outcome.
+It was not altruism but the motivation to attain their private 'residual claimancy' (i.e. rents) that actually made their activity more resemble entrepreneurship.
+The Brezhnevian style of corporate management required the activation of personal initiative and innovation, however absurdly they were manifested in both process and outcome.
 The management of enterprises had two options: either to focus inwardly by pursuing efficiency or outwardly towards negotiations with vertically superior bureaucracies.